Foreseeable Strategy to Increasing Regulations

 Well, that’s a good question.
 We help a lot of different industries and we help in a lot of different ways.
-Many of them are faced with meeting tighter pretreatment limits and being the treatment plant designers, we can analyze the system they have currently in place and many times we can help them by improving the existing treatment system, adding aeration, adding a detention time, adding flow equalization, things like that are much less expensive than redesigning and rebuilding the entire system.
+Many of them are faced with meeting tighter pre-treatment limits and being the treatment plant designers, we can analyze the system they have currently in place, and many times we can help them by improving the existing treatment system, adding aeration, adding a detention time, adding flow equalization, things like that are much less expensive than redesigning and rebuilding the entire system.
 In many cases, we often help them by rethinking upstream processes to reduce the waste streams.
-We were very successful in doing this at a couple of different industries.
-One in particular, a food industry had a very large chloride flow and chlorides have become a big issue and their new NPDES permit required a significant reduction in chloride being discharged and we helped them by going through some of the upstream processes to reduce the chlorides being put in the water.
+We were very successful in doing this in a couple of different industries.
+One, in particular, a food industry had a very large chloride flow and chlorides have become a big issue and their new NPDES permit required a significant reduction in chloride being discharged and we helped them by going through some of the upstream processes to reduce the chlorides being put in the water.

 Jeff Walters (9:33)

 Yeah.
 I think what you’re saying is what we’ve been hearing from other people too, is just understanding our client’s needs.
 Getting to know them, getting to know their facilities is extremely important.
 And that’s one of the best ways we can support our clients.
 We don’t have to push solutions.
 We don’t have to push products.
 We can understand what they need to get through the day in and day out to meet their permit limits and run their facilities.

 Darin Jacobs (10:02)

 I think that’s right on.
 And you know, so many of these facilities are wholesalers to large companies that have very, very strong environmental stewardship requirements.
 I E. McDonald’s.
 McDonald’s has very stringent requirements for all of their suppliers, and they are serious, and all of their suppliers need to be serious, and they all know that, and they don’t need to be told by a regulator that the limit is here.
 They already want to do it because they need to do it.

 Permitting for Industrial Projects